Climate change is impacting Minnesota's wildlife, plants, waters, historic resources, infrastructure, and available outdoor recreation activities.

 More than 440,000 acres of Minnesota's tamarack forest have been affected by Eastern larch beetle.

 You don’t need to drive far in northern Minnesota to see the devastating impacts of the Eastern larch beetle on tamarack forests.
-The swaths of dead and dying trees are a sight Adam Munstenteiger sees every day as a forester in the Roseau and Warroad areas.
+The swaths of dead and dying trees are a sight Adam Munstenteiger sees every day as the DNR Regional Forestry Manager in the Roseau and Warroad areas.
 The destruction has grown more pronounced during the past couple of decades, as warmer, less severe winters have allowed the beetle population to increase faster than it did in the past.
 Larch beetles create feeding galleries in trees that eventually cut off the trees’ nutrient and water supply, which kills them.

 “You can look at old photos of these big expanses of green lowland conifers and within a few years the same photo is just brown – you can just see the mortality,” Munstenteiger said.
 “It’s tough to watch.
 You almost feel like you are watching time in fast forward as fast as those infestations can move.”